 9 Clean Eating Chili Recipes

-I have 9 of the Best Ever Clean Eating Chili Recipes.
-You won’t believe some of the ingredients in these, really!
+You won’t believe some of the ingredients in these recipes, really!
 It’s winter here and really cold outside.
 It has snowed more here this winter than it has in years.
 This is the perfect weather for chili.

 The first recipe is an oldie that my husband made for years before we even met when he was a bachelor.
 It is definitely and man’s kind of recipe.
 All you do is open several cans like tomatoes and different kinds of beans and dump them in a pot.
 Well, I shouldn’t say that about men because it’s my kind too.
 It’s a real easy peasy go-to recipe that we have at our house quite often.
 I’m just glad my husband introduced me to it.

-1. 30-Minute Easy Homemade Clean Eating Chili – See Above
+1. 30-Minute Easy Homemade Chili – See Above

 2. Pork Chili Verde Crock Pot Recipe – My Natural Family